Topics in this article include:

 If your instructor created a printable PDF of your modules, you may download each PDF separately.
 If your instructor did not create a PDF of the modules you may create one for yourself.
-Instructions for creating a PDF of your myLesley content may be found here: How to Make Printable Versions of your Weekly Sessions in Blackboard.
+Instructions for creating a PDF of your myLesley content may be found here: Create Printable Versions of Your myLesley Content: Weekly Sessions/Modules.
 Please note that if your instructor included any documents in the modules you will need to download those separately.

 Collect and Print Discussions

 In order to retain Discussion Board content, complete with your classmates' names, you will need to collect your discussions and save them to PDF.
 Detailed instructions may be found here: Collect and Print Discussions.

 Save Blogs, Journals, and Wikis (convert to PDF)

 In order to save content in blogs, journals, and wikis, you will need to convert each blog, journal, or wiki page to PDF.
 Instructions for creating a PDF of your myLesley content may be found here: Create Printable Versions of Your myLesley Content: Blogs/Journals and Wiki Pages.

 Save Graded Assignments